 Structuring HIIT Sessions

-- 1–3 HIIT sessions per week depending on training phase
+- 1 to 3 HIIT sessions per week, depending on your training phase

-Sessions should challenge output without compromising strength development.
+Your sessions should challenge your output without compromising your strength development.

 Integrating HIIT Into a Strongman Program

-HIIT works best when placed strategically within the week.
+HIIT works best when you place it strategically within the week.
+Common placements:

 - After strength training sessions